booptroopeugene/booptroopeugene/posts/wall-of-moms-vs-all-lives-matter-at-solidarity-with-portland-demo-in-eugene.md

-  observations of the peacekeeping Wall of Moms, the All Lives Matter crew with their insidiously armed shields and guns, the march, the jail, the incident, the tear gas and pepper bullets, and the incredibly violent take-down and arrest of an unarmed, 14-year-old girl by Eugene Police Department here in Eugene, Oregon, USA, 7/25/20, at a demo in solidarity with our Portland activist peers.
+  observations of the peacekeeping Wall of Moms, the All Lives Matter crew with their insidiously armed shields and guns, the march, the jail, the incident, the tear gas and pepper bullets, and the incredibly violent take-down and arrest of an unarmed, 14-year-old girl ...
 tags:
   - post
   - protest